Sokhavong/Multi-Function-App/README.md

-# Multi-Function-Calculator
+# Multi-Function-App
-Calculator with many functions
+Currently in development mode